typedb/typedb-docs/02-clients/python/01-python-overview.md

 # Python TypeDB Driver overview

-Python Driver was developed by Vaticle to enable TypeDB support for Python software and developers.
+The Python Driver was developed by Vaticle to enable TypeDB support for Python software and developers.

 For exact installation instructions — see the [installation ](02-python-install.md) page.